-To be elected President of the United States, a candidate must earn 270 electoral votes.
-Each state has a specifically set amount of electoral votes.
-California has the most with 55, while Florida and New York follow with a whopping 29 electoral votes each.
+Once again, all eyes are on elector-heavy Florida.
+To be elected president of the United States, a candidate must earn 270 electoral votes.
+California has the most with 55, followed by Texas, Florida, and New York, which carry a whopping 38, 29, and 29 electoral votes, respectively.
 Why does Florida have so many electoral votes?

-The number of electoral votes each state gets is equal to the number of Senators and Representatives each state has, according to BallotPedia, a website that explains political processes.
-Each state has two Senators and at least one Representative so every state gets at least three electoral votes, as World Atlas reports.
-However, the number of Representatives a state has in Congress is based on its relative population, according to Ballotpedia.
-The more populous a state, the more Representatives it sends to Washington, and therefore the more electoral votes it gets.
+The number of electoral votes each state gets is equal to its number of senators plus its number of representatives.
+Each state has two senators and at least one representative, guaranteeing each at least three electoral votes.
+Since the number of representatives for each state is based on its relative population, the more populous a state, the more representatives it sends to Washington, D.C., and thus the more electoral votes it gets in presidential elections.

-Since Florida is one of the most populated states in the country, it has more Representatives in Congress.
-It gets more electoral votes and therefore has a significant impact on the election.
-Florida's 29 electoral votes are a political magic number.
+Since Florida is one of the most populated states in the country, it naturally has more electoral votes, and a more significant impact on the election.
+Other populous states tend to strongly favor Democrats or Republicans (e.g., California, New York).
+As a swing state, Florida is unusual in that way, and its 29 electoral votes are a political magic number.